![]() |

 We cross an earth road and further up turn left on another road.
 Watching on our right side, after about 30 m. we find the path again, climbing between chestnut trees.
 Further up, we walk parallel to a water ditch, noticing another handmade sign to “Pouri”.
 From a certain spot, we can see lake Karla at a distance to the west.

-On our way is also the newly built chapel of Agios Augustinos, where we can have a stop.
+On our way is also the newly built chapel of Agios Augoustinos, where we can have a stop.
 We continue on dirt road and come to a signed road junction.
 We continue straight ahead on a northeasterly direction, next to a concrete irrigation ditch.
-The road ahead leads ultimately to Flambouro springs and Pourianos Stavros peak.
-After 50 meters we turn right on another dirt road that climbs steeply uphill.
+The road ahead leads to Flabouro springs and Pourianos Stavros peak.
+After 50 meters we turn right (attention!) on another dirt road that climbs steeply uphill.
 On a tree a small round sign indicates the direction to ''Pliasidi'' to the right.
+The red-on-white marks are still with us on this way.

 We pass by the Tzanopoulos estate, where there is a hut.
 On our left we see a square building, probably a water tank.
 Immediately after the estate the road makes a slight left turn downhill goeing to Flambouro.
 At this point we leave it and go straight ahead uphill in an easterly direction on a path, which eventually takes us to the asphalt that goes to the military radars.
-We are close to the peak of Pliasidi (1547 m.), which is on our right, but going there is prohibited.
+We are close to the peak of Pliasidi (1547 m.), which is on our right, but getting to the fenced top is prohibited.

-Reaching the asphalt, the red-on-white marks turn to the right (attention).
-We turn left and walk on the asphalt for about 2.3 km, going towards the radars.
+Reaching the asphalt, the red-on-white marks turn to the right and we leave them (attention).
+Here we turn left and walk on the asphalt for about 2.3 km, going towards the radars.
 At the second junction with a dirt road on the right, we leave the asphalt and take the road, which descends northeast into the beech forest.
 We pass by a large rock, which the locals call "Machera".
 From some points we have a very nice view to the south, seeing three large wooded ridges descending to the sea one behind the other.

-Further down, at an altitude of 1180 meters, as we join another dirt road (which comes from the asphalt just below Chania), we reach a small shelter for hunters and firewatchers that has the inscription "ΠΥΡΟΦΥΛΑΚΙΟ ΘΗΡΟΦΥΛΑΚΙΟ'' (in Greek).
+Further down, at an altitude of 1180 meters, as we join another dirt road (which comes from the asphalt just below Hania), we reach a small shelter hut for hunters and firewatchers that has the inscription "ΘΗΡΟΦΥΛΑΚEΙΟ ΠΥΡΟΦΥΛΑΚEΙΟ'' (in Greek).
 On the day we passed (7/11/21) it was being renovated by a group of hunters.

 At the hunters shelter |

-We walk on the road for two hundred meters and go right at the junctions (straight ahead the road goes to Xeforti and Agia Marina).
+We walk on the road to the left for two hundred meters and go right at the junction (straight ahead, the road goes to Xeforti and Agia Marina).
 The area here is called "Schizopetra".
-Descending, we find successive sections of path that alternate with sections of road and we need to pay attention to the red marks.
+Descending, we find successive sections of path that alternate with sections of road and we need to pay attention to the red marks. Οur general direction is to the northeast.

 Path in beech forest |